AriGood/Java-IDE/README.md

 Team Members, GitHub usernames & corresponding user stories - Group 121

 Team story:
+George creates a new Java file, opens it, writes some code on it, saves it and then closes it.
+He then opens it again and runs it.
+(edit as we go)

-Mark wants to make a Java program for his class.
+(Mark wants to make a Java program for his class.
 He opens the IDE and installs the addons needed for his program.
 He cloned a repository from git and opened the README file for instructions.
-After completing all TODOS, he staged, committed, and pushed his changes to the remote repository.
+After completing all TODOS, he staged, committed, and pushed his changes to the remote repository.)

 Maria Burcea - marburcea:
 Jennifer wants to be able to use an IDE that highlights her syntax and errors while she codes a Java program,